pexip/os-python-cryptography/docs/hazmat/primitives/asymmetric/rsa.rst

     .. doctest::

-        >>> from cryptography.hazmat.backends import default_backend
         >>> from cryptography.hazmat.primitives.asymmetric import rsa
         >>> private_key = rsa.generate_private_key(
         ...     public_exponent=65537,
         ...     key_size=2048,
-        ...     backend=default_backend()
         ... )

     :param int public_exponent: The public exponent of the new key.
-        Usually one of the small Fermat primes 3, 5, 17, 257, 65537.
-If in
-        doubt you should `use 65537`_.
+        Either 65537 or 3 (for legacy purposes).
+Almost everyone should `use 65537`_.

     :param int key_size: The length of the modulus in :term:`bits`.
 For keys generated in 2015 it is strongly recommended to be `at least 2048`_ (See page 41).
 It must not be less than 512.
         Some backends may have additional limitations.

-    :param backend: A backend which implements
+    :param backend: An optional backend which implements :class:`~cryptography.hazmat.backends.interfaces.RSABackend`.
-        :class:`~cryptography.hazmat.backends.interfaces.RSABackend`.

     :return: An instance of